 - Diameter = 2.5"

-*Will also fit any 1965-1973 Mustang using valve covers with an oil fill tube or twist-on valve covers with an oil cap adapter tube (OCA).
+Please Note: This oil cap will also fit any 1965-1973 Mustang using valve covers with an oil fill tube or twist-on valve covers with an oil cap adapter tube (OCA).

 Product ReviewsWrite a review

 Is this a breather cap or just a cap